 The grant, vesting, exercise and settlement of awards granted under the Amended Plan may be subject to the satisfaction of time- or performance-based conditions, as determined at or after the date of grant of an award under the Amended Plan.
-However, awards may not vest prior to the first anniversary of the date of grant, except that our Compensation Committee may (i) accelerate the vesting of awards or otherwise lapse or waive such minimum vesting condition in connection with a termination of employment or due to a change in control and (ii) grant awards that are not subject to the minimum vesting condition with respect to (a) 5% or less of the total shares of common stock available for awards under the Amended Plan, (b) awards made to non-employee directors that occur in connection with our annual meeting of stockholders (which may vest on the earlier of the one-year anniversary of the date of grant or the date of our next annual meeting of stockholders which is at least 50 weeks after the immediately preceding year's annual meeting) and (c) granted in connection with the assumption of awards of an acquired company that were scheduled to vest within the one-year minimum vesting period.
+However, awards may not vest prior to the first anniversary of the date of grant, except that our Compensation Committee may (i) accelerate the vesting of awards or otherwise lapse or waive such minimum vesting condition in connection with a termination of employment or due to a change in control and (ii) grant awards that are not subject to the minimum vesting condition with respect to (a) 5% or less of the total shares of common stock available for awards under the Amended Plan, (b) awards made to non-employee directors that occur in connection with our annual meeting of stockholders (which may vest on the earlier of the one-year anniversary of the date of grant or the date of our next annual meeting) and (c) granted in connection with the assumption of awards of an acquired company that were scheduled to vest within the one-year minimum vesting period.